Niche-Lab/modeling-guide/paper/_2-1_bias-var/ms.md

 ## Results

+Figure 5.
+Simulation results of validation bias from 1000 sampling iterations.
+Multiple performance estimators across different sample sizes were color-coded.
+Three metrics: r, R^2, and RMSE, were displayed in the column facets.

+Figure 6.
+Simulation results of validation bias and variance from 1000 sampling iterations.
+Multiple performance estimators across different sample sizes were color-coded.
+Only RMSE was displayed.
+Bias and variance were listed in the left and right facets, respectively.

-The 100-iteration simulation results were summarized in the box plots to examine the validation bias and variance distribution.
-The figure 1 focuses on examining the bias changes across different estimators and sample sizes.
+The simulation results were summarized in the box plots to examine the validation bias and variance distribution (Figure 5, 6).
+The figure 5 focuses on examining the bias changes across different estimators and sample sizes.
 Regardless of estimator and metric, the bias decreases as the sample size escalated.
+In-sample estimator shows over estimation among all sample sizes and metrics, suggesting that a CV is necessary to obtain an unbiased performance estimation.
+In terms of the CV estimators, when the metric is correlation r, 2-, 5-, and 10-fold CV show an more unbiased estimation than LOOCV across all sample sizes.
+LOOCV generally under-estimate the model performance.
+However, when the metric is $R^2$ or RMSE, LOOCV shows the least biased estimation among all the estimators.
+Although K-fold CV shows a higher bias than LOOCV, the bias difference become negligible when the sample size reaches 500.

  Although LOOCV has been considered as the

 When the metrics are $R^2$ or RMSE, LOOCV